The Seljuk Han of Anatolia

 DECORATION

 The decorative program of the gateway portal is elaborate.
+The Evdir Han wears this magnificent portal like a crown.
 Starting at the walls working inwards, it contains 4 distinct elements joined together.
 First there is an outer band of clean-hewn stones, linked to a curved molding by a crisp strip of dogtooth ornament.
-It is completed by majestic broad side panels with stunning fretwork of interlaced stars bordered by running triangles.
-On the interior side faces of the entry porch, another fine decorative program assembles a series of 5 sculptural elements: a pair of stalactite arches, a row of scallops, a curved molding with lappets, a fretwork frieze of ropelike interlaced elements, finally crowned by 3 half palmettes.
-The stalactite half-dome over the door is comprised of the same palmette (or perhaps fluted shell) pattern found on the sides, and is framed by a curved band of fretwork stars forming a pointed arch.
+It is completed by majestic broad side panels with a stunning fretwork pattern of interlaced stars bordered by running triangles, a motif seen on the crown doors of the Sari and Ağzikara Hans.
+On the interior side faces of the entry porch, another fine decorative program assembles a series of 5 sculptural elements: a pair of stalactite arches, a row of scallops, a curved molding with lappets, a fretwork frieze of ropelike interlaced elements, finally crowned by 3 half palm fronds.
+The stalactite half-dome over the door is comprised of the same palm frond (or perhaps fluted shell) pattern found on the sides, and is framed by a curved band of fretwork stars forming a pointed arch.

-This is a major decorative program for a portal, which would give weight to the hypothesis that is indeed a Sultan han.
-This han wears this magnificent portal like a crown.
+This is a major decorative program for a portal, which would give weight to the hypothesis that it is a sultan han.

 DIMENSIONS

-Dimensions of courtyard: 45.30 X 78.80m
+Dimensions of courtyard: 45.30 x 78.80m

 Total area: 3,800m2, which makes it the third largest of all Seljuk